01. Substrate - Discovery & Identity

 $schemaStringSchema URL: https://cmn.dev/schemas/v1/cmn.json

 capsulesArrayArray of capsule entries.
-First entry (capsules[0]) is the domain’s own mycelium; additional entries are replicated mycelia from other domains.
+First entry (capsules[0]) is the domain’s own capsule; additional entries are replicated capsules from other domains.

 capsules[].uriStringDomain URI of the capsule origin: cmn://{origin_domain}.
 The first entry (capsules[0]) is always this host domain.